athenekilta/ilmomasiina/README.md

 1. Install Postgres or MySQL.
 You can use Docker for this.
 SQLite may also work. but is not currently tested.
 2. Create a `.env` file at the root of this repository.
 You can copy [.env.example](./.env.example) to begin.
-3. Run `npm install` to install Lerna and other global dependencies.
-The postinstall script should automatically run `lerna bootstrap` to setup cross-dependencies between packages and install package dependencies.
+3. Run `npm install -g pnpm@7` to install pnpm.
+Then run `pnpm install` to setup cross-dependencies between packages and install other dependencies.
 4. Run `npm start`.
 This will start the frontend and backend dev servers in parallel.
    - If you want cleaner output, you can run `npm start` separately in `packages/ilmomasiina-frontend` and `packages/ilmomasiina-backend`.